GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

         I deleted static 'profile' files because the profile page will be written in a templating engine instead of static files

+    2/23/20

+        after logining in successfully the user will have a page rendered with their infomation.

 TODO: